-Oatmeal, ryzhiki, white mushrooms and podberezoviki - mycorrhizal fungi.
-They can also be planted in the garden with trees with roots, which they can create mycorrhizas (mushroom root).
-Trees with mycorrhizas are less sick and grow better.
-The mycelium supplies the water to the root system of the tree and the mineral compounds of phosphorus and other hardly soluble substances necessary for the tree.
+Oil mushrooms, saffron mushrooms, porcini mushrooms and boletus mushrooms are mycorrhizal mushrooms.
+They can also be bred on the garden plot in the presence of trees, with the roots of which they are able to create mycorrhiza (mushroom root).
+Trees with mycorrhiza are less sick and grow better.
+The mushroom picker supplies water to the tree’s root system and mineral compounds of phosphorus and other sparingly soluble substances necessary for the tree.

 It extends a considerable distance from the tree and many times increases the surface of water absorption by the roots of the tree.
 In the upper layers of the soil, after drying the mycelium, it can quickly recover during rain.
 From here the tree gets the necessary nitrogen compounds.